yanliang3612/NucleusDiff/README.md

 ---
 ## 1. Installation

 **(Please note that we recommend using our conda environment to fully reproduce our results.
-If you need the evaluation results or all training log files, please feel free to contact me.)**
+If you need the all log files for evaluation results or  training process, please feel free to contact me [yanliangfdu@gamil.com](yanliangfdu@gmail.com).)**

 ### 1.1 Dependency for main experiment